bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 {% endhighlight %}

 This code invoke `GET` request to `app://self/blog/posts` App resource with `?id=1` query.
 If you have no `eager` options with the request, It is just a request.
-Request invocation is made at representation.
+Request invocation will be made at representation.

 {% highlight php %}
 <?php